 The law states that any product sold to consumers must be safe.
 A safe product is one that, when used in a normal or reasonably foreseeable way, poses no or minimal risk (taking into consideration the type of product and its intended use).

 There are a number of factors taken into account when assessing whether a product is safe, such as:

-If a product is designed or intended (whether or not exclusively) for children under the age of 14 years for use in play, then the Toys (Safety) Regulations 2011 apply.
-Toys have to comply with European standard EN 71: Safety of toys and must be CE-marked (opens in a new window).
+If a product is designed or intended (whether or not exclusively) for children under the age of 14 for use in play, then the Toys (Safety) Regulations 2011 apply.
+New toys must be CE-marked (toys sold second-hand do not need to have the CE mark but they must still be safe).
 Vehicles such as electric scooters for children may be covered by these Regulations.
 Toy vehicles equipped with combustion engines are excluded.